 Some caterers make Caviar Pie which looks perfect, round, and daintily-finished, but the ones I've had at fancy New Year's Day cocktail brunches look a little raggedy, as in this photo.
 They don't have to look good because as soon as they are attacked by people armed with cheese knives or crackers it's messy anyway.

 You scoop a piece out and put it on toasts, or bagel chips, or whatever.
 It goes fast.

 As usual, one uses the most expensive caviar one can afford - or not afford.

 Chopped red onion is key.
 Here's one recipe, but you can google for more.
-It's a real meal, with a glass of wine.
+It's a real meal, with a glass of champagne or wine.

 My annual Christmas present for my Dad used to be a tin from Petrossian.
 Worth every penny.

 We also like a caviar canape that's simple to make: on a round Melba toast, place a slice of cucumber, then a dollop of sour cream, then a dollop of caviar.
 This is good even with the cheapest kind of grocery-store caviar.
 You can whip these up on very short notice.